tfurelaud/Undead/README.md

 # Undead

-For this game you'll need : sdl2 dev \n
+For this game you'll need : sdl2 dev

-To compile and execute the game :\n
+To compile and execute the game :

 mkdir build\n
 cd build\n